0x5f81/xls/README.md

 forked from extrame/xls

-fix problems at comparexlsxlsx.go (last tealeg/xlsx does not have property Rows and Cols)
+fix problems at comparexlsxlsx.go by 0x5f81 (last tealeg/xlsx does not have property Rows and Cols)

 Pure Golang xls library writen by Rongshu Tech (chinese), based on libxls.